Release notes track incremental improvements and major releases for the DigitalOcean cloud platform.

-The 192GB Standard Droplet plan has been enabled in AMS3, BLR1, FRA1, LON1, NYC3, NYC1, SGP1, SFO2, and TOR1.
+The 192 GB Standard Droplet plan has been enabled in AMS3, BLR1, FRA1, LON1, NYC3, NYC1, SGP1, SFO2, and TOR1.

 Updated all product documentation to reflect the release of DigitalOcean Projects, control panel side navigation, and the restructuring of the Accounts section.

-Released the following Control Panel updates:
+Released the following control panel updates:

 The changes are scheduled to reach all users by July 28.

-The WordPress One-Click image has been updated:
+The WordPress One-Click application has been updated:

-The Ghost One-Click image has been updated:
+The Ghost One-Click application has been updated:

 Private networking isolation was released in the NYC1 datacenter.